alanmarazzi/mepcheck/README.md

 # Work in progress

-This will become a Python package for easy and automatic retrieval of voting data about MEPs (Members of European Parliament).
+**MEPcheck** is a Python package for easy and automatic retrieval of voting data about MEPs (Members of European Parliament).

-To see what's going on at the moment you can check the [**TODO**](https://github.com/alanmarazzi/mepcheck/blob/master/TODO.md) in this repo.

 # Try it